gammasoft71/Examples_wxWidgets/src/Others/OpenFileDialogShowWindowModal/README.md

 open ./OpenFileDialogShowWindowModal.xcodeproj
 ```

-Select Line project and type Cmd+R to build and run it.
+Select OpenFileDialogShowWindowModal project and type Cmd+R to build and run it.

 ### Linux with Code::Blocks :